potassco/clorm/README.rst

 Development
 -----------
-* Python version: Clorm was developed using Python 3.9
+* Python version: Clorm is actively developed using recent Python versions (3.8+)
-* Clingo version: Clorm has been tested with Clingo version 5.4 and 5.4.
+* Clingo version: Clorm is typically tested with both Clingo version 5.4 and 5.5

 Ideas for the Future
 --------------------